nhaliday/lloyd/roompicks/roompicks.md

     ii.
 Between the first and second times through the list, UCC's and others who are guaranteed a spot on campus must declare their roommates.
 See (2.e).
     iii.
-During the second time through the list after the number of SR-picked rooms in this round, anticipating those from (ii), reaches 2/5 (rounded up) of the available rooms (calculated at the start of seniors picking), no senior, except those from (ii), can pick again until the next time through the list. iv.
-During the second time through the list, after the number of JR-picked rooms in this round, anticipating those from (ii), exceeds 1/2 (rounded up) of the available rooms (calculated at the start of juniors picking), no junior, except those from (ii), can pick again until the next time through the list.
+During the second time through the list, after the number of Juniors on-campus, anticipating those from (ii), exceeds two-thirds (rounded down) of the non-SR, non-SS, non-reserved-for-FR, non-reserved-for-guaranteed-Excomm people
+        spots on campus, until the list is cycled through again, no Junior, except from (ii), may use their pick to pick on campus. iv.
+The incoming UCC committee may set limits on the number of new students and upperclassmen living in each alley prior to the roompick.
+If it fails to set such limits, there shall be no restrictions placed on the number of upperclassmen and new students required to live in each alley.
     v.
-The incoming UCC committee may set limits on the number of new students and upperclassmen living in each alley prior to the roompick.
-If it fails to set such limits, there shall be no restrictions placed on the number of upperclassmen and new students required to live in each alley. vi.
 At their turn to pick, anyone may declare a "Frosh" as a roommate, subject to the following constraints:
         a.
 When picking a "Frosh" as a roommate, you may be forced to enter Beginning-of-the-Year Roompicks.